Modern and Contemporary Art Styles

 4

-Watch the video and decide which sentences describe modern art and contemporary art.
+After watching the video, decide if the sentences below describe modern art or contemporary art.

 5